24 Hours/7 Days a Week

 Unique Problems for Victims After a Pedestrian Accident

 Everyone probably knows that car accidents are a common occurrence in America.
 But there is something uniquely terrifying about a pedestrian accident.
+Drivers struck and killed 7,148 people walking in the United States in 2024, down 4.3% from the year before but still 48% higher than a decade ago.
 Some towns have a bigger problem than others.
 The Villages, Florida is one of those towns where pedestrian and similar accidents are on the rise, and the damage caused can be catastrophic and fatal.
-Here are a few of the common problems that can arise in a pedestrian crash and how our The Villages personal injury lawyers handle them.
-Liability Disputes The question of who is responsible for an auto pedestrian collision is often very challenging.
-For one, pedestrians tend...
+Here are a few of the common problems that can arise in a pedestrian crash and how...

 Continue reading